8 keys to create an effective annual plan for 2025

 But the quicker you can close the books and have “final” numbers for the year (or even the previous three quarters), the more confident you can be in your data.

-For this, you need likely need the right combination of clear communication, efficient processes, and finance automation.
+For this, you likely need the right combination of clear communication, efficient processes, and finance automation.

 Whether you can actually close the books before you plan is always debatable.
 But you need as much accurate, reliable data as possible to successfully do the next key step.